sebbyjp/ros2_transformers/README.md

 # ROS2 Transformers

 ROS2 package for deploying and fine-tuning multi-modal generalist agent models.
 This package provides inference servers as [ROS2 action servers](https://docs.ros.org/en/humble/Tutorials/Intermediate/Writing-an-Action-Server-Client/Cpp.html) for the most popular generalist multimodal robotics models (see [Available Models](#available-models).
 It depends on [robo_transformers](https://github.com/sebbyjp/robo_transformers) to access and run inference for these models.
+Currently it also depends on  [dgl_ros](https://github.com/sebbyjp/dgl_ros) for the agent servers but a refactor is needed.

 ## Table of Contents